-Let’s run through this exercise which will prove your skills and expertise as a social media manager and keep your boss happy for many months to come.
+Let’s run through this exercise to help you prove your skills and expertise as a social media manager and keep your boss happy.

 Without goals, you have no means of gauging success or proving your social media return on investment (ROI).

 Avoid getting sucked into actions as opposed to goals.
-For example; Your boss’s goal is not to get more retweets, it’s to generate more business.
+For example: Your boss’s goal is not to get more retweets, it’s to generate more business.

 TAKEAWAY: Remember that your objectives should be S.M.A.R.T: specific, measurable, attainable, relevant, and time-bound.
 You don’t need to make hundreds of them, just a few significant ones.
 Don’t be afraid to call a meeting with your boss to make sure your goals are aligned with the bigger business goals of your company.

-Before you get started on your Facebook strategy, it’s important that you take stock of where your fan page is right now.
-This will not only help you to monitor and plan your growth and activities but also to get some credit for your tangible efforts later down the line.
-These are some of the items you need to record:
+Before you get started on your Facebook strategy, take stock of where your fan page is right now.
+Doing so helps you to monitor and plan your growth and activities and get some credit for your tangible efforts later down the line.

 All this information can be found inside the “Insights” tab on your Facebook page.
 Here, you can also access recent promotions and analyze your audience’ reaction to them.

 Checking out your Facebook competition is an essential part of your overall strategy.
 You probably already know who your brand deems to be its 2-3 main competitors

-Instead, look at the engagement on their posts, how often they are posting and the post types which have gathered the best reactions.
+Instead, look at the engagement on their posts, how often they are posting and the post types with the best reactions.
 If most of their posts have 10 likes and one suddenly has 3,000 then you can be sure they boosted it.

-To find this feature, head on over to your Facebook Page, click on ‘Insights’, at the foot of the page you can edit ‘Pages to Watch’.
+To find this feature, head on over to your Facebook Page, click on Insights, at the foot of the page you can edit Pages to Watch.
 This will give you an easy snapshot of your brand page versus your competitors.

 If you use a social media management tool like Agorapulse, you can use its “Competitors” feature.

 Here are some tips to help you with some common obstacles social media managers find on this path.

 Lack of Resources.
 Do you have enough resources to help you to manage your social pages?
 What about the graphic design you will need?
-If not, then look to create a realistic plan of activities and research other options for graphic design such as Canva.
+If not, then look to create a realistic plan of activities and research other options for graphic design, such as Canva.
 You could check out Fiverr or peopleperhour for low cost, freelancing solutions.

 Fake Fans.
 It can be difficult to prove that someone bought fake fans in the past, after all, it’s not something people are that upfront about!
 However, if your page engagement is disproportionately low then it could be the case.
 Remember that Facebook only shows your posts to between 2% – 6% of your fans so if most of them are fake it will be Mission Impossible.
 The solution will probably be a paid campaign to acquire genuine, relevant fans so you may want to make a suggestion for this.